stayathomeconf/stayathomeconf/README.md

-# CovidCon
+# stayathomeconf

-Covid con is a remote tech conference created to generate good quality talks and let people be distracted and technically up to date meanwhile the covid outbrake.
+stayathomeconf is a remote tech conference created to generate good quality talks and let people be distracted and technically up to date meanwhile the covid outbrake.